Why Adalo Works for Building Apps with SAP HANA Data

 To maintain responsiveness during high-traffic periods, implement rate limiting on your DreamFactory REST API.
 This prevents server overload and ensures the API remains functional, even during usage spikes.

-Adalo also supports deploying your app as a Progressive Web App (PWA) or as native iOS and Android apps - all from a single build.
-This approach guarantees consistent, production-ready performance across different platforms.
+Adalo also supports deploying your app as a Progressive Web App (PWA) or as native iOS and Android apps—all from a single build.
+This approach guarantees consistent, production-ready performance across different platforms, with no usage-based charges that could create bill shock as your user base grows.

 Fixing Common SAP HANA Integration Problems